solaranamnesis/randolph-kirkpatrick/nummulosphere/part-3-full-text-english.md

 A. Vialay* takes a glauconitic deposit as the starting point of his evolutionary rock series, viz. ultra-basic, basic and acid.
 However logical the theory may be from the chemical point of view, yet actually the course of events has probably been different.
 For glauconite is the offspring, and not the progenitor, of igneous rocks.
 The learned author rightly postulates an aqueous origin for the latter.
 He believes their metamorphosis to have taken place _à froid_.

-*) A. Vialay.
-'Essai sur la Genèse et l'Évolution des Roches,' 1912, p.
+*) A. Vialay. _Essai sur la Genèse et l'Évolution des Roches_, 1912, p.
 94.

 An esteemed correspondent writes to me:— "I cannot agree with you when you speak of 'the organic origin of igneous rocks.'
 I think it should be the sedimentary origin of igneous rocks.
 If the so-called igneous rocks are largely composed of organic remains, surely they are far from exclusively made of that material."
 A band of chalk-flint will be found to be a mass of silicified once-calcareous fossils, these being chiefly nummulites.
 When that flint is ground down into sand it will still be possible to see the remains of nummulites.
 I find the same structure in the grains of all the sandstones I have examined.
 Similarly granite will be found to be a mineralized deposit of nummulite shells.
 The granite — sand, mud and clay also show the almost indestructible nummulitic structure.
 The original granite may itself be a sediment or it may be in the condition of a primary deposit.
 Whether the rock is primary or ground down, if I find traces of organic structure in nearly every particle — even though that structure be mineralized by silica magnesium or iron, or by alumina, which is not known to be secreted by organisms, yet I should feel justified in speaking of the organic nature and origin of the rock.